podcast

 The Price We Pay for Unsafe Streets

-Send us a textOn this episode of the Mechanics of Transportation, I’m tackling the latest uptick of bicycle riders dying while out on the roads.
-It’ll be a two part series in which I talk with a Richmond, Virginia advocate from BikeWalkRVA who has expired traffic violence first hand and discusses what can be done to lessen those numbers; and I talk with Ken McLoud, from the League of American Bicyclists about the bigger picture.If you like the Mechanics of Transportation and want to support my efforts then plea...
+Send a textOn this episode of the Mechanics of Transportation, I’m tackling the latest uptick of bicycle riders dying while out on the roads.
+It’ll be a two part series in which I talk with a Richmond, Virginia advocate from BikeWalkRVA who has expired traffic violence first hand and discusses what can be done to lessen those numbers; and I talk with Ken McLoud, from the League of American Bicyclists about the bigger picture.If you like the Mechanics of Transportation and want to support my efforts then please cons...

 2025-06-09